Why Does My HP Printer Print So Slowly?

 - Enter your printer’s model number and click Submit.

 - Download all recommended driver packages and install them.
-Just follow the on-screen instructions for the installation process.
+Just follow the on-screen

-Method 4.
-Reinstall Your Printer Driver
+4. Reinstall Your Printer Driver

 - Uninstall your printer by searching Add or remove programs on your computer.